 I got the idea to do this dish during the recent heatwave in Southern California, but there was no way I was going to turn on my oven for an hour and a half to slow roast something.
-Although the heat finally lifted and the cool air oozed its way back into our home, I still wasn’t crazy about turning the oven on, but this turned out to be worth it.
+Although the heat finally lifted and the cool air oozed its way back into our home, I still wasn’t crazy about turning the oven on.
+However, this idea turned out to be worth it.

-The mango yolk is made using a molecular cooking technique called reverse spherification—which sounds difficult but is really easy to do.
+This mango yolk is made using a molecular cooking technique called reverse spherification—which sounds difficult but is actually really easy to do.
 It’s not critical to this dish, but it looks really pretty and it’s also kind of fun to nick the membrane and see it run onto the plate just like an egg yolk.
+The flavors work together to create fresh and earthy bite.

 - Total Time: 2 hours